nathanverse/my_site/content/blog/dev_foundation/concurrency/java_concurrency_in_practice_Brian_Goetz/6_task_execution.md

 at a specific time overtime.

 `Timer` is an obsolete use for this kind of problem.
 Its drawbacks are:
-+ Using only one thread: another `TimerTask` might be not executed at the time it is supposed to due to waiting other threads.
++ Using only one thread: a `TimerTask`, which, for example, need to run every 2ms, might be executed in a rapid succession if another task run before it take more than 4ms to run.
 + Handle exception poorly: if a task throw exception while running, it cancels the whole `Timer`.
 In this case, we usually need it to recover and run other tasks instead.
   + Also, if the initial task throw exception to fast, it causes the main thread to cancel too.
 As illustrated in following code, the code